vijaysubramanya/article-summarizer-ai/README.md

 # Article Summarizer Web App

-A modern web application that uses a trained T5 transformer model to generate concise summaries of articles.
+A modern web application that generates concise summaries of articles using a fine-tuned T5 transformer model.
 Built with Django (backend) and React (frontend).

 ## Features